 Making it count

 Kara is coupling her mathematics major with a secondary education endorsement and a minor in cultural studies.
 When she’s not solving for “x,” she is organizing prayer labyrinths with discipleship coordinators, serving with the ministry group Justice Matters and assisting with prayer events for the worship team.
-Kara will serve as a campus discipleship coordinator and plans to join Northwestern’s International Club.
-With a study abroad trip to Romania set for the fall of her sophomore year, Kara intends to get the most mileage out of her time at Northwestern.
+Kara has plans to serve as a resident assistant and join Northwestern’s International Club.
+With a study abroad trip to Romania already under her belt, Kara intends to get the most mileage out of her time at Northwestern.

 A lot of people just assume that majoring in math with a secondary education endorsement means I have to be a high school math teacher.
 But Northwestern opened my eyes to opportunities I never thought I could have within the mathematics field.
 I grew up in Chicago and I saw the education system run like an assembly line—students are pushed through and they either pass or fail.
 My dream is to work within an organization that aims to help students understand the importance of their education and shows them that they are cared for.